aditya-suripeddi/resilience/README.md

   <em>Retry</em> module performs retry when a client call is timed out and
   returns success / failure response when number of retry attempts reach configured limit

-  <em>RateLimiter</em> module is used to prevent DoS attack to protect the endpoint from spikes in
+  <em>RateLimiter</em> module is used to protect the endpoint from spikes in request traffic /
-  request traffic.
+  DDoS attacks.
 The endpoint will be hit only if the traffic rate meets configured conditions.

 ### Simulation